Donation to New Plymouth Senior Center

 John V. Evans Jr., President of D.L.
 Evans Bank, is pleased to announce the promotion of Jordan Ward to Vice President Commercial Loan Officer at the Ammon branch.

-Congratulation to Jordan Ward
+Congratulations to Jordan Ward

 Published 06/12/2025